vekatze/neut/book/src/statements.md

 `define-meta` starts at stage 1.
 When evaluating a call to `define-meta`, the compiler first specializes the definition to its type arguments and memoizes the result.
 This memoization is performed on a per-file basis.
 This allows `define-meta` to generate recursive code.

-As with ordinary functions, `define-meta` can also have default arguments by placing `[]` between the ordinary parameter list and the arrow.
+Unlike `define`, `define-meta` can't have default arguments, since a call is memoized by its type arguments alone.
+Wrap it in an `inline-meta` when a default is needed.

 Every explicit parameter of `define-meta` must have a type of the form `'a`: